 The definition of DUI and DWI can vary from state to state, and the following states have notably unique approaches to the way that they define and treat these types of offenses.

-Arizona only uses the term DUI.
-The Grand Canyon State is strict in the way that it enforces its DUI laws.
+Arizona DUI lawsonly uses the term DUI, and the Grand Canyon State is strict in its enforcements.